Sabahudin Topalbećirević: Career

 Since October 2018, he has been working for Nova BH.

 Personal life

 Life and family

 Topalbećirević graduated sport management in Sarajevo.
 He is married and is a father of two children.
-He is married and a father of two children.
 His son, Emir, is a professional basketball player who played for the Slovenian basketball team KK Škofja Loka during the 2022-23 season.

 Health issues

 On 28 August 2019, he suffered two kidney attacks in one day, one of them while reporting a 2019–20 UEFA Champions League play-off round match between Ajax and APOEL, which he reported for only one half, before deciding to stop calling the match and go to the hospital.
 He was released to treat himself at home the next day with proper therapy.